AndreGPilakis/TechChallengeApp/readme.md

 - Unzip the project to your desired directory
 - cd to the the extracted directory and navigate to the 'infra' folder
 - run `$ make up`
     - This will initialise, plan and apply via terraform and then run our ansible playbook to deploy the server and seed the database.
+You will need to cancel the asible job in order for the app to stop serving.
 - To view the application, navigate to the IP address output from the ansible script on port 80 in a web browser.
 Alternatively, you may enter the load balancer endpoint given from `terraform output`.

 ## Cleanup